NVIDIA-Merlin/HugeCTR/hierarchical_parameter_server/docs/source/hps_user_guide.md

 <br></br>

-The steps in the workflow can be summarizes as:
+The steps in the workflow can be summarized as:

 * **Train**: The model graph should be created with native TensorFlow embedding layers (e.g., `tf.nn.embedding_lookup_sparse`) or model parallelism enabled [SOK](https://nvidia-merlin.github.io/HugeCTR/sparse_operation_kit/master/index.html) embedding layers (e,g., `sok.DistributedEmbedding`).
 There is no restriction on the usage of dense layers or the topology of the model graph as long as the model can be successfully trained with TensorFlow.